priaditeguh/ROS-Exercise/README.md

-# exercise_7
+# ROS Exercise

-ROS Exercise running on ROS Kinetic Kame and Ubuntu 16.04
+Running on ROS Kinetic Kame and Ubuntu 16.04